 Iaijutsu is the art of fast drawing a melee weapon—unsheathing and sheathing it with blinding speed.

 Use this skill to gather your personal energy (ki) in an iaijutsu duel or normal combat.
-You may add your proficiency in this skill as bonus damage on your first strike.
-You can add +1d6 weapon damage for each +2 you have in this skill.
-This applies on your first strike only – if you miss, the iaijutsu bonus is lost.
+You can add your iaijutsu skill bonus as a flat damage bonus on your first strike only – if you miss, the iaijutsu bonus is lost.

 In normal combat you may add this bonus damage whenever: